Icinga/icinga2/doc/2-getting-started.md

 ### <a id="configuring-db-ido-postgresql"></a> Configuring DB IDO PostgreSQL

+First of all you have to install the `icinga2-ido-pgsql` package using your distribution's package manager.

+Debian/Ubuntu:

+    # apt-get install icinga2-ido-pgsql

+RHEL/CentOS:

+    # yum install icinga2-ido-pgsql

+SUSE:

+    # zypper install icinga2-ido-pgsql

 > **Note**
 >
 > Upstream Debian packages provide a database configuration wizard by default.